...

 4. Better Traceability and Compliance

-This enhanced traceability makes it easier for manufacturers to respond to audits and inspections, reducing the risk of fines or product recalls.
+➤ This level of traceability simplifies audits and reduces the risk of penalties or product recalls.

 5. Risk Mitigation